-Girton Conductors' Course
+Girton Conducting Course

-Tutors: Dominic Grier and Denise Ham
+Tutors: Dominic Grier, Denise Ham and Cathal Garvey

 with John Longstaff (principal accompanist and score study)